restrepd-zz/CaImAnDR/README.md

 And some functions from GitHub/restrepd/drgMaster

-All the data will be deposited in GigaDB once the manuscript is accepted (doing the data transfer now�).
+All the data was deposited in GigaDB.

 ## Running the code to generate the figures in Ma et al. 2020